wacncontent/CustomizeTool/output/articles/active-directory/active-directory-conditional-access-azure-authenticator-app.md

 **To delete the work account from the Settings menu**

 1. From the accounts manager, select **Work account**.
-2. On the Work Account screen, in **General Settings**, select **Account Settings – Leave your workplace network**.
+2. On the Work Account screen, in **General Settings**, select **Account Settings - Leave your workplace network**.
 3. Select **Leave** on the **Workplace Join** screen.
-4. Click **OK** when the message “Are you sure you want to leave workplace” is displayed.
+4. Click **OK** when the message "Are you sure you want to leave workplace" is displayed.
 5. This ensures that you have deleted your work account from your workplace.

 >[AZURE.NOTE>